benmanu/silverstripe-styleguide/README.md

 # silverstripe-styleguide
-Generates a styleguide for a SilverStripe theme using KSS.
+Generates a styleguide for a SilverStripe theme using CSS documentation.

 ## Installation